maobaolong/hadoop-ozone/hadoop-hdds/docs/content/design/decommissioning.md

 # Introduction

 Ozone is a highly available file system that relies on commodity hardware.
 In other words, Ozone is designed to handle failures of these nodes all the time.
+> [name=maobaolong],,,,
+ne is designed to handle failures of these nodes all the time.

+The Storage Container Manager(SCM) is designed to monitor the node health and replicate blocks and containers as needed.

 The Storage Container Manager(SCM) is designed to monitor the node health and replicate blocks and containers as needed.